kloppjp/pycodecs/README.md

 Or for development (your changes are applied locally directly): `pip install -e .`

-If you want to use AV1, you can get a current ffmpeg build with AV1 and x265 by running.
-Note that you will be prompted for root access.
+If you want to use AV1, you can get a current ffmpeg build with AV1 and x265 by running (you will be prompted for root):
 ```shell script
 bash util/install_ffmpeg_av1_x265.sh
 ```

 Same goes for BPG (providing x265 and h265/JCTVC image coding):
 ```shell script
 bash util/install_bpg.sh